teleivo/cs143/README.md

 * check for any todos
 * make repo public
 * mention paths and other issues related to not running this in a VM

+## License

+This repo contains my solutions to the [CS143 Compilers](https://web.stanford.edu/class/cs143/) class assignments in Java that relies on code from the course.
+The code can be obtained from the Stanford Compilers course on https://www.edx.org/.
+The license is present in a header in all Java classes and copied into [LICENSE](./LICENSE).